ENDDREAM-ZM/Lowlife/README.md

 ## Download

-Visit the [Releases](https://github.com/ENDDREAM-ZM/Lowlife/releases) page to download the latest version.
+Visit the [Releases](https://github.com/ENDDREAM-ZM/Lowlife/releases) page to download the lates

 ---